info.

 Her father is human, and from him she has inherited a mostly human frame and appearance, with the exception of the rosy tint of her hair, the pointed tips of her ears, and an otherworldly, starry gleam in her eyes if one looks closely enough, all of which she inherited from the astral elf lineage of the Heartleaf family.

-She is normally dressed in clothing that befits a lady operating such a grand establishment, although she's usually very quick to don a simple apron in order to help out wherever she's needed (or short-staffed).
+She is normally dressed in clothing that befits a lady operating such a long-standing establishment, although she's usually very quick to don a simple apron in order to help out wherever she's needed (or short-staffed).
 At her hip hangs a magical Bag of Holding, out of which she produces a seemingly countless number of magical items to help her tasks, from Gloves of Mage Hand, to healing potions to have on-hand when a tavern brawl inevitably breaks out.

 The young Heartleaf innkeeper is the very picture of well-mannered courtesy, with a lovely and pleasant voice that will never hesitate to ask a guest if there's anything she can provide, will always have stories about the Eldeflower to tell, and will always say "Good morning," and "Have a nice evening, valued guest."